ivalani/Equipo5_ConstruccionSoftware/Videojuegos/GDD_Equipo5.md

     1. Movement ("WASD")
     2. Interaction with NPC´s
     3. Entering and leaving houese/rooms
-    4. Return to the previus screen
+    4. Return to the previus screen.
+    5. Interaction with mini games
+    6. Interaction with instruments
+    7. Inventory instrument selection inventory
+    9. Indentifiy keys inside the minigames
+    10. Obstacles blocking the way to the islands

 5. develop other derived classes  -- 5 Days
     1. Mini-games